goshuirc/irc/docs/library/reactor.rst

 .. class:: girc.Reactor

 This class is the way you create and manage IRC connections.
-It lets you create new server connections, set user info, channel autoconnection info, and then connect to the server.

 .. automethod:: girc.Reactor.run_forever